coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 ## Current Status

 - ✅ Document extraction is implemented and fully tested for PDF files
+- ✅ Document extraction for EPUB files is implemented and fully tested
 - ✅ Semantic chunking is implemented and fully tested
 - ✅ Embedding generation is implemented and fully tested
 - ✅ Migration from ChromaDB to Supabase is complete
 - ✅ Vector database implementation with Supabase is complete and tested
 - ✅ End-to-end pipeline is functional and verified:
   - Successfully processed multiple documents through the entire pipeline
-  - Extracted text from PDFs, generated semantic chunks, created embeddings, and stored in Supabase
+  - Extracted text from PDFs and EPUBs, generated semantic chunks, created embeddings, and stored in Supabase
 - ✅ Enhanced metadata extraction implemented:
-  - Extracts title, author, and other document properties from PDFs
+  - Extracts title, author, and other document properties from PDFs and EPUBs
   - Fallback to filename when metadata is missing
 - ✅ LLM integration is implemented and tested:
   - Upgraded to GPT-4 Turbo as the default model